Belinda Peregrín: 2011–2015: Catarsis, collaborations and Catarsis Tour

 Belinda announced that she would dedicate 2011 and 2012 to writing and recording for her new album.
 On 5 June 2012, "En El Amor Hay Que Perdonar" was confirmed as the album's lead single.
 It was officially released for digital download on 19 June 2012.
-On 21 July 5 new tracks from the album were leaked online, including next single "I Love You (Te Quiero)" featuring Pitbull alongside "Bailaría Sobre El Fuego", "Litost", "Aguardiente", "Como Si Fuéramos Novios", "Dame Mas", and "Con Los Ojos Cerrados".
+On 21 July, five tracks from the album were leaked online, including next single "I Love You (Te Quiero)" featuring Pitbull alongside "Bailaría Sobre El Fuego", "Litost", "Aguardiente", "Como Si Fuéramos Novios", "Dame Mas", and "Con Los Ojos Cerrados".

 "En El Amor Hay Que Perdonar" debuted at number seven on the Mexican Singles Chart and peaked at number one, and stayed for one week.
 Although not an official single from the album, "Te Voy A Esperar" (which features Juan Magán), for the soundtrack of the film Las aventuras de Tadeo Jones was digitally released in Spain, debuting and staying at number one for ten weeks, receiving the Platinum certification by PROMUSICAE for sales of over 60,000, and was included as a bonus track on the Latin American editions of the album.
 In Mexico, "Te Voy A Esperar" was only released for airplay and peaked at number seven.
 Catarsis was originally scheduled to be released on 25 September 2012.
 However, it was pushed back and was released on 2 July 2013.

 "En la Obscuridad" was released as the second single, it debuted at No. 37 on the Mexican Singles Chart, peaking at number 10, in March 2013.
 It had an international impact for Belinda's career, peaking at No. 39 in Spain and at No. 65 in South Korea.
 In just two days, the video broke the Latin music record on VEVO, with more than 3 million views.

 Belinda embarked on the Catarsis Tour starting in August 2013.
 Featuring a much bigger production than her past tours, the concert tour lasted almost three years ending in mid 2016 which also saw the singer visiting various festivals throughout Latin America.
 The tour also saw various "phases" and saw changes to the stage, backdrops, and wardrobes.
 Most notably there was the "Kastle Ghost Koncept" phase that included a castle set up on the stage and famous singers appearing on stage.
 Later that year Belinda collaborated with Mexican Rock Band Motel on their song "Sueño de Ti" which was released as the second single from their fourth album Prisma.